fbpx

 Connal Hughes, Communications Manager Connal Hughes

 Connal has a MSc in Leadership for Sustainable Development from Queens University Belfast.
 He volunteered with FoE Northern Ireland for 18 months and spent six months in Brussels in the FoE Europe office as a communications intern.
 He works on social media, press releases and helps to ensure the technical expertise of campaigners is communicated in accesssible ways.
-He enjoys watching football, complaining about Northern Irish politics and going to festivals.
+He enjoys watching football, yoga and watching comedy.

 Eilidh Stanners, Communications Officer